corning-incorporated/citam/README.md

 ### From Source

-[NodeJS](https://nodejs.org/en/download/) and Git are additional prerequesite to install from source.
+[NodeJS](https://nodejs.org/en/download/) and Git are additional pre-requesites to install from source.
 Use the following to make sure all additional pre-requisites are satisfied:

 ```shell script
 $git --version